teohxuen/website/content/report/final_report.md

 ## 7. Enhancing User Operability and Workflow

 One part of the project is to enhance user operability and workflow.
-User operability can be improved by allowing for easier operation and maintenance of the battery hull, reducing AUV's downtime.
+User operability is improved by simplifying operation and maintenance of the battery hull, reducing AUV's downtime.
 Easier maintenance can also help prevent damage to the battery hulls.
 Improved workflow can help to identify potential issues and allow for early detection of faults.
 Both user operability and workflow can come together to increase the reliability of the vehicle.

 ### 7.1 In-Hull Firmware Flashing
 Currently, the microcontroller on the PMB can only be programmed via the exposed Serial Wire Debug (SWD) pins on the PCB inside the battery hull.
 This process is time-consuming and increases the risk of sealing errors during reassembly.
 By enabling in-hull firmware flashing, software updates can be performed without physical disassembly, significantly reducing maintenance time and increasing operational efficiency.